Jassie2023/TECH510Lab6/README.md

 4. `cp .env.sample .env`
 4. Change the `.env` file to match your environment
 5. `streamlit run app.py`
+6. Download TestCV-Jassie.pdf
+7. Drag the file to the website

 ## Components
 app.py: The main Streamlit application script.